 1. Cadillac CTS, 51.4 percent, $27,537

-Used-car shoppers don't have to sacrifice new-car reliability for big savings.
+Used-car shoppers don't have to sacrifice new-car reliability for big savings at the point of sale.
 Though they have the highest three-year depreciation, all but four of the cars in iSeeCars' Best Bargains earned average or above-average reliability ratings from Consumer Reports.

 Cars.com's Editorial department is your source for automotive news and reviews.
 In line with Cars.com's long-standing ethics policy, editors and reviewers don't accept gifts or free trips from automakers.
 The Editorial department is independent of Cars.com's advertising, sales and sponsored content departments.